-- Last date for returning students to complete registration and payment arrangements without paying late registration fee - 9-10 Fall Faculty & Staff Retreat and "Welcome Back Luncheon" - New students move in 10:00 a.m. until 6:00 p.m. - Last date for new students to complete registration and payment arrangements without paying late registration fee - 11-13 New student orientation and advisement - Residence halls open for returning students at 1:00 p.m. - Last date for dropping or adding classes without paying a drop-add fee Fall semester and Session I classes begin at 8:00 a.m. - 21 Last date to register or to drop or add classes 5:00 p.m. - Last date to withdraw from the College with a 100% refund of tuition and specified fees (refund of room and board will be made as detailed in the Business Office policy section of the Catalog) - 22 Fall Convocation - Last date to withdraw from the College with a 50% refund of tuition and specified fees (refund of room and board will be made as detailed in the Business Office policy section of the Catalog)
+- 9 Last date for returning students to complete registration and payment arrangements without paying late registration fee - 15-16 Fall Faculty & Staff Retreat and "Welcome Back Luncheon" - 17-19 New student orientation and advisement - 19 Residence halls open for returning students at 1:00 P.M. - Last date for dropping or adding classes without paying a drop-add fee Fall semester and Session I classes begin at 8:00 a.m. - Last date to withdraw from the college with a 100% refund of tuition and specified fees (refund of room and board will be made as detailed in the Business Office policy section of the Catalog) - 27 Last date to register or to drop or add classes 5:00.p.m. - Fall Convocation - Last date to withdraw from the college with a 50% refund of tuition and specified fees (refund of room and board will be made as detailed in the Business Office policy section of the Catalog)